Takashi Mizowaki, M.D., Ph.D. Professor

-We are implementing basic researches and clinical applications of advanced high-precision radiotherapy and innovative beam delivery technique including dynamic tumor-tracking and Dynamic WaveArc irradiation.
-Our final goal is to achieve molecular tracking radiotherapy which integrates biological approaches into physics and engineering approaches.
+We are developing high-precision radiotherapy and innovative beam delivery technique including dynamic tumor-tracking and Dynamic WaveArc irradiation as well as their treatment plans and quality control.
+Our final goal is to perform personalized radiotherapy based on the molecular tracking radiotherapy which fuses biological approaches to physical techniques.

 ■ Clinical research

-We aim to apply results from the radiobiological and medical physics researches to clinical practice.
-We are conducting clinical trials on multidisciplinary treatment which combines high-precision radiotherapy with surgery and/or chemotherapy.
-All organs can be our target: metastatic brain tumor, lung cancer, breast cancer, esophageal cancer, pancreas cancer, prostate cancer, rectal cancer, etc.
+We aim to apply results from the radiobiological and physical researches to clinical practice.
+We are conducting clinical trials on multidisciplinary treatment which combines high-precision radiotherapy with surgery/chemotherapy.
+Systemic organs can be our target: brain, lung, breast, esophagus, pancreas, prostate, rectum, anal canal, etc.